 are asking when are you are coming back??”
 J.L. riding coach, Nova Scotia.

-“I would like to thank you again for the wonderful presentation that you did for CARD.The volunteers are still talking about how much they learnt.”
+“I would like to thank you again for the wonderful presentation that you did for CARD.The volunteers are still talking about how much they learned.”

 Staff, Therapeutic riding facility, Toronto.